MariaDB Memory Allocation

 Jumbo Pages?
 Turn off.

-This is a little-used alternative to MyISAM and InnoDB.
+The Memory Storage Engine is a little-used alternative to MyISAM and InnoDB.
 The data is not persistent, so it has limited uses.
 The size of a MEMORY table is limited to max_heap_table_size, which defaults to 16MB.
 I mention it in case you have changed the value to something huge; this would stealing from other possible uses of RAM.

-How to set variables
+How to Set Variables

 That is, VARIABLE name, "=", and a value.
 Some abbreviations are allowed, such as M for million (1048576), G for billion.